anishvedant/Tic-Tac-Toe/README.md

 This game is for educational purposes and personal enjoyment.
 Ensure you have the appropriate rights to use the graphic and sound assets included in the game.

 ---

-### GitHub Repository Details

-**Description:**
-A modern implementation of the classic Tic Tac Toe game built with Python and Pygame.

-**Website:**
-*Enter a valid URL here, such as a personal portfolio or project page if available.*

-**Topics:**
-python pygame game-development tic-tac-toe graphics interactive-game classic-game educational-project open-source

-Feel free to customize the URL and any other information according to your preferences.